hellobro12/Big-bounty-Report/README.md

 # 🔍 Bug Bounty Report

-This repository contains a collection of structured vulnerability reports based on real world scenario practiced in controlled environment.
+This repository contains a collection of structured vulnerability report based on real world scenario practiced in controlled environment.

 ---